sutta » mn » Majjhima Nikāya 95

 Samaṇo khalu, bho, gotamo bahūnaṁ ācariyapācariyo …pe…

-He’s a teacher of teachers. …
+He’s a tutor of tutors. …

 Samaṇo khalu, bho, gotamo khīṇakāmarāgo vigatacāpallo …pe…